MaryamZi/ballerina-sync-samples/README.md

     - Missing required fields from Salesforce
     - Unexpected values from Salesforce (e.g., a value that cannot be passed as a number for a field that expects a number)
-    - Additional fields (if the query retrieves all/additional fields)
+    - Additional fields (if the query retrieves all/additional fields) - these fields are ignored in the transformation/sync

 - Email notification of failures, both full and partial.
 This implementation uses the GMail API (and connector), but alternatively, it is possible to use [an SMTP client](https://ballerina.io/learn/by-example/send-email/) from the `ballerina/email` module.